2007 Summer Universiade

 The 2007 Summer Universiade officially known as the XXIV Summer Universiade and commonly known as Bangkok Universiade, was an international multi-sport for university athletes that took place from 8 to 18 August 2007 in Bangkok, Thailand, with preliminary events in some sports beginning on 7 August.
+Bangkok also hosted the Asian Games in 1966, 1970, 1978 and 1998.

 Bidding process

-In 2003, FISU officially confirmed five candidate cities:
+In August 2003, FISU officially confirmed five candidate cities: